rust-lang/rfcs/text/0000-explicit-tail-calls.md

     - Can dynamic function calls be supported?
     - Can functions outside the current crate be supported, functions from dynamically loaded libraries?
     - Can functions that abort be supported?
-    - Is there some way to reduce the impact on debugging?
+    - Is there some way to reduce the impact on debugging and other features?
+- What related issues do you consider out of scope for this RFC that could be addressed in the future independently of the solution that comes out of this RFC?
+  - Supporting general tail calls, the current RFC restricts function signatures which can be loosened independently in the future.

 # Future possibilities
 [future-possibilities]: #future-possibilities